urho3d/urho3d/Readme.txt

 iOS build process
 -----------------

-First build desktop Urho3D to generate the OgreImporter and GLShaderProcessor utilities into the Bin directory.
+First build desktop Urho3D to generate the OgreImporter utility into the Bin directory.
 Then run cmake_ios.sh.
 This generates an Xcode project named Urho3D.xcodeproj.

 Open the Xcode project and check the properties for the Urho3D project (topmost in the Project Navigator.)
 In Architectures -> Base SDK, choose your iOS SDK.